 End of Excerpt

-John Fuller: (Chuckling) Ken Davis is our guest today on Focus on the Family and he's offering a humorous look at life, marriage and kids.
+John Fuller: (Chuckling) Ken Davis is our guest today on Focus on the Family and he’s gonna offer a humorous look at life, marriage and kids.
+And your host is Focus president and author, Jim Daly.

-John: Alright.
-Here’s Ken Davis from his DVD called on today’s Focus on the Family.
+John: Here’s Ken Davis from his DVD called Fully Alive on Focus on the Family.

 Ken: I am so happy to be here.
 I have never felt better in my life.
 And to go on so … I gotcha a little bit of an introduction there, I want to let you know, I am not right.
 I have never been right.
 I never will be right.
 (Laughter) I have been weird from Day One.
 (Applause and Cheers)